Everything You Should Know About Teeth Whitening

 Whether you use an at-home kit or go to the dentist, bleaching trays are one way to whiten your teeth.

-Bleaching changes the natural color of your teeth and can make your teeth anywhere from five to seven shades whiter.
-Whether you opt for chairside bleaching or at-home trays be aware that over time, your teeth will become discolored again.
-Normal wear on teeth from day-to-day eating and drinking causes stains and discoloration to enamel.
+Bleaching changes the natural color of your teeth and can make them anywhere from five to seven shades whiter.
+Whether you opt for chairside bleaching or at-home trays, be aware that over time, your teeth will become discolored again.
+Normal wear on teeth from day-to-day eating and drinking causes stains and discoloration of enamel.
 If you have your teeth whitened, you may have to go back in a year to have them done again.

-Ask your dentist if a bleaching procedure is a good choice for you and for your teeth.
+Ask your dentist if a bleaching procedure is good for you and your teeth.

 Method 2: Non-bleaching procedures

-This method doesn’t use bleach, but instead uses physical or chemical action to remove stains from teeth.
-The concept behind this whitening system is to use whitening toothpastes and mild abrasion techniques to remove stains.
+This method doesn’t use bleach but physical or chemical action to remove stains from teeth.
+The concept behind this whitening system is to use whitening toothpaste and mild abrasion techniques to remove stains.
 A thorough cleaning from a dentist or hygienist might do the trick in some cases.

-The key difference between a non-bleaching procedure and a bleaching procedure is that with a bleaching procedure you are changing the natural color of your teeth.
-A non-bleaching procedure aims to remove stains without changing the natural color of your teeth.
+The key difference between a non-bleaching procedure and a bleaching procedure is that a bleaching procedure changes the natural color of your teeth, while a non-bleaching procedure aims to remove stains without changing the natural color of your teeth.

-Talk to your dentist to find out which whitening procedure is right for you.
+Talk to your dentist to determine which whitening procedure is right for you.
 They can give you guidance on whether at-home bleaching trays are an option or if you need chairside whitening done by a professional.
-Everyone has a unique set of teeth, with a unique set of needs, so talk to your doctor to find out what’s best for your oral health.
+Everyone has unique teeth and needs, so talk to your doctor to determine what’s best for your oral health.